microprediction/microprediction/README.md

 I run a slack channel for those interested in open-source time-series prediction ([invite](https://join.slack.com/t/microprediction/shared_invite/zt-10ad1yiec-Jgsjkit~~dwNnpvRzyBTaQ)) and informal Google Meets twice a week announced in the Slack (usually Tue 8pm and Fri noon EST).

-### Microprediction TLDR: Algorithms come to you.
+### Microprediction TLDR: Let time-series algorithms come to you.

-- You publish live data repeatedly, [like this](https://github.com/microprediction/microprediction/blob/master/stream_examples_traffic/traffic_live.py) say, and it creates a stream like [this one](https://www.microprediction.org/stream_dashboard.html?stream=electricity-load-nyiso-overall).
+- I publish live data repeatedly, [like this](https://github.com/microprediction/microprediction/blob/master/stream_examples_traffic/traffic_live.py) say, and it creates a stream like [this one](https://www.microprediction.org/stream_dashboard.html?stream=electricity-load-nyiso-overall).
 - Algorithms like [this guy](https://github.com/microprediction/microprediction/blob/master/crawler_examples/soshed_boa.py) compete to make distributional predictions 1 min ahead, 5 min ahead, 15 min ahead and 1 hr ahead.

-In this way you can:
+In this way I can:
- - Get live prediction of public data for free
+ - Get live prediction of public data for free (public can be obscure too)
  - Avoid trying out [hundreds of packages](https://www.microprediction.com/blog/popular-timeseries-packages) from Github of uncertain quality.
- - Avoid model deployment hassles
- - Avoid the endless cycle of model improvement

-On the flip side you can :
+Though I seem to do that too.

+You can do this too, if you wish.
+My company funds the platform because algorithms that help solve your problem might also help solve mine.
+On the flip side you can also contribute predictive power.
+You can:
   - Contribute algorithms and win beer money (see [competitions](https://www.microprediction.com/competitions))
   - Automatically benchmark your work or find unexpected uses for it (see [streams](https://www.microprediction.org/browse_streams.html))